mitranim/wordplay/readme.md

 remembeer (remembering small scraps after a hangover) © LJ

-competentors (competent competitors?) © LR
+competentors (competent competitors?) © VA

-mediocore (mediocre core?) © LR
+mediocore (mediocre core?) © VA

-phoneto (a photo made by a phone) © LR
+phoneto (a photo made by a phone) © VA

 ancestore (sells old trinkets) © M

-cleptocurrency (currency that is always trying to rip you off) © LR
+cleptocurrency (currency that is always trying to rip you off) © VA

-bewares (wares that you need to be beware of for whatever reason) © LR
+bewares (wares that you need to be beware of for whatever reason) © VA

 cerebrus (brainy guard dog) © M